tjkandala/react-svelte-stores/README.md

 ## Examples

-(TODO: a more straightforward example)
+(TODO: a more straightforward example.
+Explain how RSS works and why it is conducive to simpler code)

 ### Easy React Native Autocomplete Search